 The four sites of this study are located on Kohala Mountain, the oldest of five volcanoes that make up the Big Island of Hawaii (Fig. 1).
 The sites are a subset of a well characterized climosequence running from the crest of Kohala down the leeward side (see (Chadwick et al., 2003), (Kelly et al., 1998b), (Vitousek and Chadwick, 2013), (von Sperber et al., 2017)).
 Prevailing winds from the northwest create a dramatic gradient in precipitation, from 2500 mm falling annually at the uppermost site to 210 mm at the lowest site (Giambelluca et al., 1986).
 In contrast to the substantial shift in precipitation, the elevation of the mountain produces only a moderate gradient in air temperature, ranging from 17°C at the upper site to 23°C at the lowest site.
-Soils have been forming since emplacement of the Hawi lava flows, approximately 150,000 years ago (Chadwick et al., 2003; 20.
-Snamelen and Carpia 1088; Wolfe and Marrie 1006).
-This aredient thereby brings into forms are initiated formation as the mountain the produces only a moderate gradient of the Hawi lava flows, approximately 150,000 years ago (Chadwick et al., 2003;

-20 Spengler and Garcia, 1988; Wolfe and Morris, 1996).
-This gradient thereby brings into focus precipitation as the most substantial systematic factor of change across sites.
+Soils have been forming since emplacement of the Hawi lava flows, approximately 150,000 years ago (Chadwick et al., 2003;Spengler and Garcia, 1988;Wolfe and Morris, 1996).
+This gradient thereby brings into focus precipitation as the most substantial systematic facto of change across sites.

-Climate history for this region has been reconstructed from pollen assemblages in cores from bogs near the Kohala summit (Hotchkiss, 1998), and inferred from patterns of sea-level change (Ziegler et al., 2003) Aeolian deposits (Porter, 1997), and soil calcite deposits at the drier sites (Chadwick et al., 2003; Porter, 1997).
+5 Climate history for this region has been reconstructed from pollen assemblages in cores from bogs near the Kohala summit (Hotchkiss, 1998), and inferred from patterns of sea-level change (Ziegler et al., 2003) Aeolian deposits (Porter, 1997), and soil calcite deposits at the drier sites (Chadwick et al., 2003;Porter, 1997).
 During glacial periods the summit was cooler and drier, while the lower sites show less climate variability, having remained arid throughout soil development.

-Vegetation across the gradient was altered by clearing of land for pasture in the last two hundred years (Cuddihy and Stone, 1990; Chadwick et al., 2007), resulting in the introduction of non-native species and grasses with the C4 carboxylation
+Vegetation across the gradient was altered by clearing of land for pasture in the last two hundred years (Cuddihy and Stone, 1990; Chadwick et al., 2007), resulting in the introduction of non-native species and grasses with the C4 carboxylation pathway.

-30 pathway.
-All of the sites in this study experience grazing by cows, with sites F and I grazed most heavily.
 Site C is lowland dry scrubland and grassland (150 to 500 mm annual rainfall), dominated by buffel grass (Cenchrus ciliaria) and the leguminous tree keawe (Prosopis pallida).
-Sites F (790 mm annual rainfall) and I (1260 mm annual rainfall) lie in lowland dry and mesic forest, woodland, and shrubland zones, which through conversion to pasture are dominated by the grass kikuyu (Pennisetum)
+Sites F (790 mm annual rainfall) and I (1260 mm annual rainfall) lie in lowland dry and mesic forest, woodland, and shrubland zones, which through conversion to pasture are dominated by the grass kikuyu (Pennisetum clandestinum).

-clandestinum).
 Site M lies in the wet forest and woodland zone (2500 mm annual rainfall), in which ohia (Metrosideros polymorpha) is the dominant tree and the native understory was previously dominated by tree fern (Cibotium spp.) and uluhe (Dicranopteris linearis), but conversion of land to pasture has introduced kikuyu and other species.
 The herbs clover (Desmodium incanum) and Madagascar ragwort (Senecio madagascariensis) were additionally prevalent at sites I and M.